Morocco packing list for women

 This does not need to be a winter jacket because it will only come in handy in the late evening or early mornings, and when we are in the mountains, so you may have to carry it around when the temperatures warm up.

-A fluffy jacket like this one or even a thick cardigan or fleece jacket may be the best alternative.
+Otherwise, a fluffy fleece like this one or even a thick cardigan may be the best alternative.
 If you like it more stylish, a denim jacket can also work, though it’ll be heavier to carry around.
-Some jacket suggestions below:

 A scarf